jennyrhee/flood-events/docs/final-report.md

 ### 1.2.
 Client Profile

 The National Oceanic and Atmospheric Administration’s (NOAA) agency, the National Weather Service (NWS), has a mission to provide weather, water, and climate data, forecasts, and warnings for the protection of life and property and enhancement of the national economy.
 Their ultimate vision is to create a weather-ready nation: a society that is prepared for and responds to weather, water, and climate-dependent events.
-This model will help stakeholders save lives and potentially minimize property damage, striving to achieve their vision.
+This model will help stakeholders save lives and possibly minimize property damage by giving them a tool to predict flood events.
+This can be used to alert civilians and advise them on what steps to take depending on the intensity of the flood, as well as make necessary preparations, such as providing sandbags.

 ## 2. Data